 Of course, inventory counts are a huge undertaking and, when poorly done, they lead to inaccuracies, which defeats the purpose of the entire exercise.

+So, what is cycle counting?
 Cycle counting is an effective alternative to physical counting.
 While cycle counts present many benefits, they can be complicated.
 A physical count is a straightforward endeavor.
 As long as you have a map of your warehouse, assign workers to specific areas, and provide them with sheets to take their counts, your only concern is human error.

 On the other hand, a cycle count relies on sampling, which means if the methodology is rotten, the sample won’t be any good either.

-Fortunately, once you break down cycle counting, it’s a relatively manageable process to understand and carry out.
+Fortunately, once you break down warehouse cycle counting, it’s a relatively manageable process to understand and carry out.

-Inventory counts happen for two purposes:
+Inventory counts happen for two purposes: accounting and operational efficiency.

 The type of inventory counting method you pick will have pros and cons based on which purpose you prioritize.
 Ultimately, both purposes have one mega purpose – to protect the viability of the company.
 Categorically the former is concerned with value while the latter is concerned with service.